 As for partial results towards the Goldbach conjecture, Vinogradov~(\cite{vin} or~\cite[chpt.
 26]{davenport}) proved that every sufficiently large odd integer is the sum of three primes.
 Furthermore, Chen~(\cite{chen} or~\cite[chpt.
 10]{nathanson}) showed that every sufficiently large even integer is the sum of a prime and a product of at most two primes.

-Goldbach's question can also be asked in the ring $\Fq[t]$ rather than in the ring of integers.
-Preparing for the formulation, we note that the absolute value of $F\in \Fq[t]$ is defined as the integer $\abs{F}=q^{\deg(F)}$.
+Goldbach's conjecture can also be formulated in the ring $\Fq[t]$ rather than in the ring of integers.
+We note that the absolute value of $F\in \Fq[t]$ is defined as the integer $\abs{F}=q^{\deg(F)}$.
 Furthermore, the analogon to an even integer is a polynomial in $\Fq[t]$ which is divisible by an irreducible polynomial of absolute value equal to $2$.
-Even polynomials can therefore exist only in $\F2[t]$.
+The distinction between even and odd polynomials therefore exists only in $\F2[t]$.

-The function field version of the Goldbach conjecture can then be stated as follows:
+The function field version of the Goldbach conjecture can then be stated as follows.

-\begin{conj}[Conjecture 1.20 in~\cite{eff-hayes-book}] Let $\Fq$ be a finite field of characteristic $p$ and cardinality $q$ and let $F$ be a monic polynomial in $\Fq[t]$ of degree $n$ at least $2$ which is even if $q=2$ and not of the form $t^2+t+a$ in characteristic~$2$.
+\begin{conj}[Conjecture 1.20 in~\cite{eff-hayes-book}] Let $\Fq$ be a finite field of characteristic $p$ and cardinality $q$ and let $F$ be a monic polynomial in $\Fq[t]$ of degree $n$ at least $2$ which is even if $q=2$ and not of the form $t^2+t+a$ if~$p=2$.

 Then there exist irreducible monic polynomials $F_1$ and $F_2$ in $\Fq[t]$ with $\deg (F_1)<\deg(F)$ and $\deg (F_2)=\deg(F)$ such that

 \end{conj}